Lesson video

 Art movements can have works in different disciplines and they can also share common themes and ideas.

-And remember from our keyword slide, popular culture includes things such as social media, video games, music, and food that people enjoy in everyday life.
+And remember from our keywords like popular culture includes things such as social media, video games, music and food that people enjoy in everyday life.

-Why do you think it was brave of these artists to decide to use food like this hot dog to create a work of art?
-Why do you think that's brave?
+Why do you think it was brave of these artists to decide to use food like this hot dog to create a work of art work?
+Why do think that's brave?
 And what discipline would you choose to represent it?
-Now I think it's brave because traditionally subject matters such as hot dogs weren't part of the fine art, thought to be fine art.
+Now I think it's brave because traditionally the subject matter such hot dogs weren't part of the fine art, thought to be fine art.

-And actually these artists really pushed the boundaries on this.
+And actually these artists really push the boundaries on this.

-And for me, I think it'd be quite fun to make a hot dog out of sculpture, so I would choose to do sculpture.
+And for me, I think it'd be quite fun to make a hot dog house sculpture, so I would choose to do sculpture.

 So looking at these disciplines, do they only use one discipline to express their creativity?
 They don't, do they?
 As artists, we can use lots and lots of different disciplines to express our creativity in different ways.